nyfaapp/celo-nyfa-app/README.md

 ## What is Nyfa?
 A Next.js-based Web3 application that leverages AI agents to:
-- Generate detailed PNG reports about crypto assets (including market cap, news sentiment, etc.)
+- Automatically mint PNG reports about crypto assets as NFTs on the Base network.
+The reports include market cap, news sentiment, and other information
-- Automatically mint these reports as NFTs on the Base network

 ## How It Works